-- ATM Fraud – There have been some ATM fraud reports where a thief will attach a scanning device on the front of the ATM to scan the user’s information.
-This is actually a scam that has been seen in many parts of Asia, when using an ATM, look for any suspicious camera attached to the ATM.
+- ATM Fraud – There have been fraud reports where a thief will attach a scanning device to the front of the ATM to scan the user’s information.
+This is a scam that has been seen in many parts of Asia; when using an ATM, look for any suspicious camera attached to the ATM.

 - Credit card fraud – As you would do in any other country, keep your bank and credit card information secure and safe.
 There have been some incidents of people’s bank and credit card information being stolen.
 Closely monitor your credit card account before and after your trip to Mongolia.

 Like in any other country, there can also be scams that take place.
 Here are the biggest scams that have been seen in Mongolia:

 - Taxis – Like in many other parts of Asia, a taxi may try to get more money from you, and they have meters that will charge you double for a fare.
 It is always best to use a reliable taxi company or be clear about the price before you get into a taxi.

 - Border Guards – There have also been some “fake” border guards that will have the uniform and ask for money.
 Be aware of this if you are crossing any of the borders.